jim-collier/bash-5-ultimate-guide/CODE_STYLE.md

 ## Why `set -e` is so unforgivably broken, and why you might consider using it anyway [WIP]

-[This](https://mywiki.wooledge.org/BashFAQ/105/Answers) article outlines excellent objective reasons why `set -e` is essentially broken in its apparent design, and as a result works unreliably inconsistently in Bash.
-But why you might consider using it anyway.
+[This](https://mywiki.wooledge.org/BashFAQ/105/Answers) article outlines excellent objective reasons why `set -e` is essentially broken in its apparent design, and as a result is unreliably and inconsistent in Bash.
+But you might consider using it anyway.

 ## Copyright and license